Molnupiravir not to be included in COVID-19 clinical management protocol as of now | Health

 ''Members of the National Task Force for COVID-19 were not in favour of including the drug in the national treatment guidelines citing that it does not have much benefit in the treatment of coronavirus infection and that there were safety concerns,'' an official source told PTI.
 Indian Council of Medical Research (ICMR) chief Dr Balram Bhargava had last week said that Molnupiravir has major safety concerns.
 He added that WHO and the UK have not included it for treatment.

-''We have to remember that this drug has major safety concerns.
-It can cause teratogenicity, mutagenicity and cartilage damage.
-It can damage the muscles also.
+''We have to remember that this drug has major safety concerns,'' he said, adding, it can cause defects in a developing fetus and can damage the muscles also.

-''Contraception will have to be done for three months for male and female if this drug is given because the child born could be problematic due to teratogenic influence,'' he had said.
+''Contraception will have to be done for three months for male and female if this drug is given because the child born could be problematic due to teratogenic influence,'' Dr Bhargava had said.

 The UK Medicines and Healthcare products Regulatory Agency had on December 4 granted approval for Molnupiravir under special conditions for treatment of mild to moderate COVID-19 in adults who have at least one risk factor for developing severe illness.